 Tout yourself as a master of your industry.
 I see so many basic descriptions of people’s LinkedIn bios.
 “I’ve worked as a CPA for so and so many years...etc.”
 Yes, this demonstrates your industry experience, but it’s boring and doesn’t make you stand out.
 Instead, make yourself an expert in something.
 “B2B [Industry] leader, changing the way you experience your day to day life” stands out much more and gives you clout.

 Don’t be afraid to promote yourself on LinkedIn.
-I’ve seen some big name influencers use emojis in their descriptions as well to stand out.
+I’ve seen some big name influencers use emojis in their descriptions to further stand out.
 Do what feels best for you.
 At the end of the day, LinkedIn is still a social media, so express yourself.

 4. Comment on industry leaders’ and influencers’ posts.

 Use these people to your advantage as they are influencers for a reason.
 It’s easy to like someone’s post, but it’s much more beneficial to comment.
-If you make this a habit, your name will be synonymous with industry leaders (and be on your way to becoming one yourself).
-If you really like someone’s post feel free to go further in depth.
-If you don’t necessarily agree with what someone says, post your opinion, just do it respectfully.
+If you make this a habit, your name will be synonymous with industry leaders (and you'll be on your way to becoming one yourself).
+If you really like someone’s post, feel free to go further in depth.
+If you don’t necessarily agree with what someone says, post your opinion, but always do it respectfully.
 There are enough people on the internet bashing people’s ideas already.

 5. Boots on the ground gets business done.

 There are plenty of ways to build your connections on LinkedIn via the Internet that most people tend to forget the primitive way of actually chatting with people in person.
 Go to as many networking events or panels as you can.
 Not only is this a fantastic way to have a one-on-one conversation with people about your business but there is a fantastic little tool that LinkedIn has to help you grow your network at these events.